d7networks/direct7-python-sdk/README.md

 # Direct7 Python SDK

-This Python SDK provides a convenient and easy-to-use interface to the Direct7 REST API.
-The SDK allows you to perform all the operations that are available through the REST API.
+Python SDK to seamlessly incorporate communication features into your Python applications via the Direct7 REST API.
+This SDK empowers you to effortlessly initiate SMS,Whatsapp, Slack, Viber  messages and 2 factor authentication features.

+## Documentation
+The documentation for the Direct7 REST API can be found here [Direct7 API Reference](https://d7networks.com/docs/).

 ## Installation